gakelytemp-creator/AI-Assembly/README.md

 **Founded: 5 September 2026**

-Current stage:

-**Protocol design / preregistration preparation**

-No Assembly experiment has yet been completed.
+The first Assembly has not yet taken place.

-No claim of collective emergence has yet been made.

-No claim about AI consciousness or personhood is implied by the project.

-**The room is being prepared.**
+The room is being prepared.